-Intake Manifold, how it works, common problems, diagnostic, repair
+Intake manifold, how it works, symptoms, problems, testing

-An intake manifold distributes the intake air flow evenly between cylinders.
-In many cars, an intake manifold also hosts the throttle valve (throttle body).
-An intake manifold consists of the plenum and the runners, see the photo.
+In a car engine, an intake manifold distributes the intake air flow evenly between the engine cylinders.
+In many cars, an intake manifold also holds the throttle valve (throttle body).
+An intake manifold consists of the plenum and runners, see the photo.

-The air flows through the air filter, intake boot, then through the throttle body, into the plenum, then through the runners into the cylinders.
+The air flows through the air filter, intake boot (snorkel), then through the throttle body, into the plenum, then through the runners into the cylinders (see diagram).

-The engine performance can be adjusted by varying the size of the intake plenum and the length and shape of the runners.
-For this reason, modern cars have variable intake manifolds where special tuning valves alter the air flow through the manifold depending on the engine speed and power demand.
+The engine performance can be adjusted by varying the size of the intake plenum and the length or opening size of the runners.
+For this reason, modern cars have variable intake manifolds where special tuning valves change the air flow through the manifold depending on the engine speed and power demand.

 Intake manifold problems

-Common problems with intake manifolds include leaking gaskets, carbon build-up and issues with intake tuning valves.
+Common problems with intake manifolds include leaking gaskets, carbon build-up and issues with the intake tuning valves.
+In some engines, an intake manifold can crack causing either vacuum or coolant leaks.

-In some cars worn-out intake manifold gaskets (in the photo) can cause vacuum leaks.
-This can cause rough idle, stalling as well as the Check Engine light coming on with the codes P0171 and P0174.
-The repair includes removing the intake manifold, checking the mounting surface and replacing the gaskets.
+Worn-out intake manifold gaskets (in the photo) often cause vacuum leaks.
+This can cause rough idle, stalling as well as the Check Engine light coming on.
+For example, the OBD-II trouble codes P0171 and P0174 are often caused by intake manifold vacuum leaks.
+The repair includes removing the intake manifold, checking and cleaning the mounting surfaces and replacing the gaskets.
 Check this forum to have an idea.
 Often the source of the vacuum leak could be a broken vacuum hose or line that connects to the intake manifold.
 In this case, a faulty vacuum hose or line must be replaced.
 In some cars, a vacuum leak can be a identified by a hissing sound coming from under the hood.
 Read more: Vacuum leaks: common sources, symptoms, repairs.

 In some older GM vehicles, an entire intake manifold had to be replaced due to a coolant leak.